 INSERT FIGURE 3 NEAR HERE

 Tournaments were usually held to mark points in the annual court cycle, such as Shrovetide, as well as special events like coronations and weddings or to entertain visiting dignitaries and ambassadors (as in the jousts for Queen Margaret in 1516 noted at the outset).
 One of the most spectacular was held at Bruges in 1468 for the marriage of Charles the Bold of Burgundy (1433-1477) to Margaret of York (1446-1503), the sister of Edward IV.
 Charles’s successor in the Netherlands, Maximilian I, who prided himself as knight errant, hosted the tournament of ‘de la dame Sauvage’ during the Diet of Worms of 1495. by Hans Burgkmair commemorates Maximilian’s knightly virtues in a woodcut (Figure 3).
-Maximilian was himself a champion jouster who participated well into his middle years and presented himself to the wider world in a trilogy of published, self-glorifying allegories illustrated with woodcuts – Weisskunig, Theuerdank and Freyadal – the last two of which focused heavily on his participation in tournaments.
+Maximilian was himself a champion jouster who participated well into his middle years and presented himself to the wider world in a trilogy of published, self-glorifying allegories illustrated with woodcuts – Weisskunig, Theuerdank and Freydal – the last two of which focused heavily on his participation in tournaments.
 In the next generation, Henry VIII was an enthusiastic royal jouster throughout the first half of his reign.
 In January 1511, he hosted a pas d’armes at Westminster to celebrate the birth of his short-lived son, Henry.
 The king’s participation as the character of Sir Loyal Heart, who won the prize for the best performance, was brilliantly illustrated by the English heralds of the time.

 INSERT FIGURE 4 NEAR HERE